Family Lawyers Sunshine Coast

 Are there any differences between a married and de facto relationships when it comes to family law?

 Whether your relationship is or was de facto, married or same sex, it is important that you understand the law as it applies to you and your circumstances.
 Many areas of family law operate in the same way regardless of whether you are married to your former partner/ spouse or you were in a de facto relationship.
-Let us answer your questions about the divorce system, parenting and financial arrangements, maintenance orders and proceedings already on foot.
+Let us answer your questions about the divorce system, parenting and financial arrangements, maintenance orders, contraventions of existing orders, and proceedings already on foot.

-If you would like to understand more about your rights, responsibilities and obligations in your particular circumstances, call Nadine Love or Dr John Cronin on 07 5455 6347 or email admin@anumis.com.au for your confidential, complimentary chat and we will be happy to assist you.
+If you’d like to learn more about how we can assist you with your Family Law matters, contact the Anumis Legal Dream Team: Nadine Love or Dr John on 07 5455 6347 or email admin@anumis.com.au for your complimentary chat and we will be happy to assist you.
+We’re located at Noosa Marina, U11B, 2 Parkyn Ct, Tewantin QLD 4565

 To make your appointment or for further information: admin@anumislegal.com.au